Read all of the information below before applying to become a Lexington firefighter.

 Those meeting these requirements are eligible to continue in the hiring process.
-Candidates must obtain a minimal score of 70 percent on the written examination to proceed in the hiring process.
+Candidates must obtain a minimum score of 70% on the written examination to proceed in the hiring process.
 If you need additional explanation, please contact Human Resources at (859) 258-3030.

 CPAT card is not required to take the written test.

 Only applicants who meet the eligibility requirements will be permitted to take the written exam.

 Testing will last approximately two and half hours.

 - There is a non-required study guide available for the examination called the Standard Edition – National Firefighter Selection Inventory (NFSI) Study Guide.
 This study guide will provide you with a better understanding of the nature and format of questions that will appear on the NFSI.
 The study guide will provide definitions of each area, sample questions and inform you of rules and general test-taking strategies and instructions for completing the exam answer sheet.
 You may obtain this test guide through any of the following methods:

 - or call IO Solutions directly at 1-800-343-HIRE (4473)

 Candidate Physical Agility Testing

 The CPAT is tentatively scheduled for June or July.
 Only applicants who pass the written exam will move forward to the CPAT.